 Gertrude Stein and Picasso.
 The invention of the language (13.9.2023–21.2.2024)

-This exhibition in the Musée du Luxembourg enables an approximation to Gertrude Stein's life.
-She illustrates the friendship with Picasso and her connections to the Parisian art scene, especially in the years of the "demoiselles d'Avignon" and cubism, with a variety of Picasso works of art and archive material.
+This exhibition at the Musée du Luxembourg offers an insight into Gertrude Stein's life.
+It illustrates her friendship with Picasso and her connections to the Parisian art scene, especially during the years of "Les Demoiselles d'Avignon" and Cubism, with a wealth of Picasso artworks and archival material.

 The presentation is rounded off by works by Warhol , Bruce Nauman , Roni Horn and Glenn Ligon, which emphasize the various effects of their dialogue.
 The exhibition is structured by Cécile Debray, President of the National Museum Picasso Paris, into four main areas: places, objects, portraits and words.